TLE’s ultimate guide to the best things to do in Scottsdale, Arizona – from learning how to become a cowboy to riding a hot air balloon in the desert.

 2. Gorge on views worthy of a John Wayne film from Camelback Mountain

 Hike Camelback Mountain, a reasonably steep boulder-strewn trail with a 2,704 feet elevation.
 Set off early (around 4-5am depending on the season) to avoid crowds and prevent frying in the intense heat.
-There are two trails, Echo Canyon and Cholla.
+There are two trails, Echo Canyon and Cholla so take your pick.
 For novice hikers or those with medical problems, consider using a hiking guide as there are a few sticky spots on the ascent.

 If you’re quick and early enough, you’ll catch a glimpse of the sunrise over Scottsdale and surrounding areas, which makes waking up at such an unsavoury hour worthwhile.
-The early morning hike also acts as a natural, energising remedy to post long-haul flight jet-lag.
-Worth bearing in mind if you’re visiting Scottsdale from the UK.
+If you’re travelling from the UK, the early morning hike acts as a natural, energising remedy jet-lag.

 3. Eat sprout nachos at Diego Pops